 A pro for formal education is that you’re surrounded by like-minded people and teachers who can be a huge inspiration for you at school.
 A downside of a strong educational base is that knowledge can also stand in the way of coming up with fresh and innovative solutions.
 This is true, especially in the arts, I think.
 Self-taught artists have to find everything out the hard way, but the internet makes it so easy to connect with other artists.
 Youtube and websites like Schoolism and Lynda are packed with all the practical information an artist needs.

 In my opinion, the most successful artists are the ones who have the strongest opinions, so I would definitely advise getting opinionated about the more significant issues in the world.
 Plus, find a way to deal with criticism.
 Negative ánd positive.
 And lastly, draw as much as you can.
-Draw not to make pretty things but to get a better understanding of things as perspective, composition, and shape.
+Draw not to make pretty things but to understand things better as perspective, composition, and shape.

 Zoltán Visnyai – Graphic Designer